mrmorphic/hwio/README.md

  *  OUTPUT - set pin to digital output
  *  INPUT_PULLUP - set pin to digital input with internal pull-up resistor (where supported by pin)
  *  INPUT_PULLDOWN - set pin to digital input with internal pull-down resistor (where supported by pin)
+ *  INPUT_ANALOG - set pin to read analog input

 Writing a value to a pin looks like this:

 	hwio.DigitalWrite(myPin, hwio.HIGH)

-Read a value from a pin looks like this:
+Reading a value from a digital pin looks like this, returning a HIGH or LOW:

 	value, err := hwio.DigitalRead(myPin)

+Reading an analog value looks like this:

+	value, err := hwio.Analogread(somePin)

+Analog values are integers typically between 0-1800, which is the number of millivolts.
+(Note that you cannot drive analog inputs more than 1.8 volts on the BeagleBone, and you should use the analog voltage references it provides)

 ## Utility Functions

-To do delay a number of milliseconds:
+To delay a number of milliseconds:

 	hwio.Delay(500)  // delay 500ms